 MLCS Drill Press Table

+Sale ends December 31, 2014.
 An incredibly priced table with fence mounted stop block, t-tracks, and removable insert.
-Our 12" x 24" Drill Press Table is made of 7/8" thick MDF/Melamine.
-Includes two T-Tracks for hold-downs (T-Track hold-downs sold separately), an adjustable fence that guarantees maximum holding power and a removable insert that can be drilled for any size sanding drum.
-List $129.90.
+Add versatility and precision to your drill press with the MLCS 12" x 24" drill press table made of 7/8" thick MDF/Melamine.
+Includes two T‑Tracks for track mounted accessories (see T‑Track Hold Downs), an adjustable fence that guarantees maximum holding power and a removable insert that can be drilled for any size sanding drum.
+Easily adapted to fit most drill presses.
+List $99.95.

 This table mounts to all drill presses, most without any modifications.
 The table will adapt to Drill Presses that have parallel slots 9-5/8" on center bolts or it can clamp from the outside on tables that are less than 9-3/8" wide.
 If your table does not fit the above criteria, you can easily redrill a 1-3/8" hole and reposition the rods/clamps anywhere else as needed.